Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-5-upgrade.md

 Of course, while developing, Houyhnhnm programmers will want to experiment and explore with upgrades of some part of the code or data only, that lack overall system coherence;
-such exploratory modifications are doomed to fail, but that's alright, because until they are properly vetted, all changes are always run each in its own virtual fork of the system, where failure is quite acceptable.
+such exploratory modifications are doomed to fail, but that's alright, because until it is are properly vetted, each change is always run in its own virtual fork of the system, where failure is quite acceptable.

 Houyhnhnm type systems track how incoherent the system is, and maintain for the programmer